Luzker/pyMod/README.md

 in this function self has all attribute of my-class-1 and all attribute of my-class-2

-band can execute a function every event or every [sec] seconds:
+bind can execute a function every event or every [sec] seconds:

-* for binding a function by time you must provide: function reference, how many second must be wait befor every execution, and a dictionary of key arguments. the binder will call the function passing all the key argument in kargs.
+* for binding a function by time you must provide: function reference, how many second must be wait befor every execution, and a dictionary of key arguments. the binder will call the function passing all the key argument stored in kargs.
 ```
 bind.time(func,sec,kargs)
 ```